pelya/dpmaster-udp-hole-punching/readme.txt

 regular access to any of those systems, I cannot guarantee that it is still the case.
-In particular, building dpmaster on Windows 2000 may require some minor source code changes due to the recent addition of IPv6 support in dpmaster, Windows 2000 having a limited support for this very protocol.
+In particular, building dpmaster on Windows 2000 may require some minor source code changes due to the recent addition of IPv6 support in dpmaster, Windows 2000 having a limited support for this protocol.

 Take a look at the "COMPILING DPMASTER" section in "doc/techinfo.txt" for more practical information on how to build it.